NAVIGATION TIP:

 q’enqo, q'inqu: (n) Zig-zag, labyrinth. (adj) Sinuous; meandered; zigzag; complicated.
 RS

-Q’enqo: (n) A sacred site located above Cusco near Sacsayhuaman.
+Q'enqo: (n) A sacred site located above Cusco near Sacsahuaman.
 The Inca carved a zig-zag channel on the top of a rock.
 By pouring blood or chicha on it, the Inca forecast the future.
 THIM (See, Inti Watana for another image.)

 q’epe, q’epi, q’ipi, quipi, qipi, qepi: (n) A bundle carried on the back supported by the shoulder and tied across the chest.
 TLD Bundle; luggage; load carried on the back; package.
 RS